CSA-RH/rhb-keycloak-demo/README.md

   // silentCheckSsoRedirectUri: (window.location.origin + "/silent-check-sso.html")
 }
 ```
+To install the client, please refer to the folder [keycloak-client](install/keycloak-client).

 # Realm Management
 Realms configuration are located in the associated Keycloak backend database.
 It's possible to manage realms either by performing backup and restore on the target database or by exporting and importing realm configuration with the by Keycloak provided took kc.sh.